AriesLL/CS259-GATK-Guide/README.md

-# This is Guide on Using GATK on Seasnet for CS259
+# This is Guide on Using GATK4 on Seasnet for CS259

 You need to work on your SEAS temporary folder, /w/tempcs259/${seasID}.

 Please change ${seasID} as your seasnet account in the following setup.

+The scripts are self-explanary, and please make change on file and directory path as needed.

 ###